decorative image

 You’ve Created the Technology.
 Put It to Work with I-Corps.

 I-Corps at NIH is an entrepreneurship training program specifically designed for companies that received Small Business Innovation Research or Small Business Technology Transfer funding from NIH, the Centers for Disease Control and Prevention (CDC), the U.S. Food and Drug Administration (FDA), or the Administration for Community Living (ACL).
-During this 8-week, hands-on program, you’ll learn how to focus your business plan and get the tools to bring your treatment to the patients who need it most.
-And there's no cost to you - a $25,000 stipend covers program costs.
+During this hands-on program, you’ll learn how to focus your business plan and get the tools to bring your treatment to the patients who need it most.

 I-Corps at NIH Program Benefits